expressjs/expressjs.com/4x/en/api/req-secure.md

-This property is a Boolean that is true if a TLS connection is established.
+A Boolean that is true if a TLS connection is established.
 Equivalent to:

 ```js
 'https' == req.protocol;